mozillascience/studyGroup/resbaz/resbazTucson2020.md

 ~~University of Arizona~~ VIRTUAL

 **IMPORTANT**: Links and passwords to the Zoom rooms for the sessions will be sent out by email.
-Therefore to receive these links, you must register.
+Therefore to receive these links, you must <a href="https://bit.ly/RezBazAZ20Reg">register</a>.
 Passwords will be changed daily so make sure to check your email every day that you plan to attend.
 If you register after May 15 and don't receive the daily Zoom links/passwords, please contact Fernando Rios frios[at]email.arizona.edu

 ## Register